-phydrates, ats, proteins, vitamins, minerals and water----in adequate means getting a nother.
-Balance also means making sure the calories we get amounts and in p If you eat more calories than your body uses, you'll gain calories used by from foo eed, you'll lose weight.
-Without balance, the body cannot u eat fewe weight.
-If at an optim ing many different foods from each of the food groups and preparing them in different ways. wide variety of foods provides the basis for getting optimum amounts of all the nutrients needed od health.
-For variety choose different foods from the food groups each day:

-ore servings of vegetables and fruits, 4 or more servings of breads and cereals, 4 servings of milk and other dairy foods, 2 servings of meat, poultry, fish or beans . . . and not too many fats and sweets.
+means selecting many different foods from each of the food groups and preparing them in different ways.
+Eating a wide variety of foods provides the basis for getting optimum amounts of all the nutrients needed for good health.
+For variety choose different foods from the food groups each day: 4 or more servings of vegetables and fruits, 4 or more servings of breads and cereals, 4 servings of milk and other dairy foods, 2 servings of meat, poultry, fish or beans . . . and not too many fats and sweets.